 If this sounds like your situation, it’s probably time for a home remodel.
-These ideas will help you save space and maximize your living area so you can enjoy a better-organized home that you truly love.
+These These room remodeling ideas will help you save space and maximize your living area so you can enjoy a better-organized home that you truly love.

 Especially in rooms like the kitchen and bathroom where counters cut into livable space, it’s hard to create a storage area.
-That’s when you’ll need to think taller rather than wider or longer.
+That’s when you’ll need to think taller rather than wider or longer for making more space.

 Installing cabinets up high or even raising the ceiling will (literally) take your kitchen organization to the next level.
 Plus, research shows our brains like elongated spaces like rooms with high ceilings.

 Tucked Away Seating

 Adding another element to your already-cramped space may seem counterintuitive, but hear us out.
 If you remove a table and chair set and install a kitchen island, you get more counter space and can store seating underneath it.

 The leftover undercarriage space can also be used to tuck away cleaning supplies or other unsightly items you like to keep close by.